Arnhem Weavers Workshop

 themselves, their relatives, for

 ceremonies and for sale.
-These women and their
+These women, their

 have remarkable skill, this is shown by